porya-gohary/real-time-task-generators/README.md

 <a name="note2">2</a>: Some part of the code adapted from [here](https://github.com/Spiraline/DAGGen)

 ## 🚧 Limitations
-- For now, the generators just supports the discrete-time model and all the numbers are integer.
+- For now, the generators just support the discrete-time model and all the numbers are integer.

 ## 🌱 Contribution
 With your feedback and conversation, you can assist me in developing this application.